-From city breaks to romantic countryside escapes, options for short trips in the UK abound.
+From city breaks to romantic countryside escapes, options for weekend breaks in the UK abound.
 Whether you're looking to get active, overindulge or just chill out, we've got you covered.
 Here's our pick of the best weekend breaks in the UK.
 Need more inspiration?
-We've also rounded up 20 of the most memorable places to stay.
+We've also rounded up 20 of the most memorable places to stay in the UK.

 It’s easy to see why the Lake District National Park inspired William Wordsworth’s Romantic poetry.
 With its rolling green hills peering over clear expanses of water and quintessentially English towns and villages, the national park makes the perfect romantic getaway.
 Stay in a stone-clad cottage, light a roaring fire and enjoy the peace and quiet of this stunning region after a day admiring awesome views from the top of the fells.